 The Nature Conservancy of Canada (NCC) has identified strategic areas for conservation that have the best potential to support these natural features into the future, including some of the largest intact tracts of native grass in the province.
 The Pakowki Lake region supports bird migration in the land surrounding the Pakowki Lake Important Bird Area.

 |(Click to expand map)|

 In addition to being one of the most diverse ecosystems in Alberta, grasslands are also the most delicate.
 Human development has created a variety of challenges for resident animals, and historical agricultural practices have decimated much of the area's essential native grasses while allowing for the spread of invasive alien plants.

 Our conservation efforts are aided by partnerships with landowners and organizations that have helped maintain the ecological integrity of the prairie grasslands and other areas through responsible land management practices.

 Come visit us

 Many of the properties protected by NCC welcome visitors.
 These areas provide excellent hiking, birdwatching, nature photography and other compatible recreation opportunities.

 Allowable activities on NCC properties and access

 Allowable activities on NCC properties are defined by each property's management plan.
-There is no one-size-fits-all approach to what kinds of recreation activities in which visitors can engage on our conservation lands.
-Some properties remain completely closed to the public in order to protect the sensitive ecology that made the land so important to conserve.
-Other conservation areas can withstand a wide range of recreational pursuits without any harm coming to the natural habitat.
+There is no one-size-fits-all approach to what kinds of recreation activities visitors can engage in on our conservation lands.
+Some properties remain completely closed to the public to protect the sensitive ecology that made the land so important to conserve.
+Other conservation areas can withstand a wide range of recreational pursuits without any harm to the natural habitat.